databricks-industry-solutions/Toy-Brick-Assortment/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+see the LICENSE file for details.

-Data sourced from [Rebrickable](https://rebrickable.com) under their [terms of use](https://rebrickable.com/terms/).
+- LEGO dataset is provided by [Rebrickable](https://rebrickable.com) under their [terms of use](https://rebrickable.com/terms/)
+- Gurobi Optimizer requires a separate commercial license for full functionality.
+See [licensing options](https://www.gurobi.com/solutions/licensing/)

 ## Project support